World-Class Artists and Craftmakers Show Their Original Work

 In 1988, Jane Mohr opened her first clothing stand in Venice Beach after working for Italian Vogue magazine.
 Her vintage-inspired designs soon sold out at major stores, including Nordstrom, Neiman Marcus and Saks.
 Today, her edgy designs are sold in exclusive boutiques from Beverly Hills to Boca Raton.
 Jane’s primary goal is to inspire women to feel confident and stylish.
 Her breezy spring collection is easy to wear and will add an element of sophistication to any wardrobe.

 Judy Brandon designs elegant necklaces, bracelets and earrings.
 She uses 14K gold fill and sterling silver to offset gorgeous precious and semiprecious gemstones.
 Accent your summer wardrobe with a sparkling starfish, gold moons and stars, bright blue topaz and glistening freshwater pearls.

 A bag with a social conscience . . .
 Lisa Adasiewicz uses vintage belts as straps for her pretty fabric market bags.
 She repurposes new upholstery samples that otherwise would go straight to landfill.
 Lisa’s styles range from Bohemian paisleys to elegant damask prints.
-Even better, 50 percent of each purchase supports an orphanage in India for children who are hearing impaired.
+Even better, a portion of each purchase supports an orphanage in India for children who are hearing impaired.